 Make sure you're allocated to give yourself the balance of potential growth and risk and don't put all your eggs in one basket — and that includes company stock, Golladay said.

 Your 401(k) plan could also include some low-cost investment options, like index mutual funds and exchange-traded funds.
 These kinds of funds typically have lower fees, but it's wise to check either way.
-"A Collinson said.
+"Ask what investments are available and what it costs," Collinson said.

 Many 401(k) plans do offer some form of managed account service or third-party, professional advice, often at an extra charge.
 If your plan does not feature an advice component or you would rather not pay for that, consider a target-date fund, Golladay said, which puts the plan on autopilot.

 "These funds adjust their stock/bond mix to be more aggressive when you are younger and more conservative when you near retirement."